stefanradev93/bayesops-website/index.md

 ## Our Mission

-At BayesOps, we blend AI, Bayesian statistics, and simulations at the frontier of computational science.
+At BayesOps, we blend AI, Bayesian statistics, and simulations at the frontier of computational modeling.

 {% include section.html %}